BurnyCoder/Landing/docs/Contents/Exobrain/Topics/Higher-order logic.md

 ## Intuitive summaries
 -
 ## Definitions
-- First-order [[logic]] quantifies only variables that range over individuals; second-order logic, also quantifies over sets; third-order logic also quantifies over sets of sets, and so on.
+- First-order [[logic]] quantifies only variables that range over individuals; second-order logic, also quantifies over [[Set theory|sets]]; third-order logic also quantifies over sets of sets, and so on.
 Higher-order logic is the union of first-, second-, third-, ..., nth-order logic; i.e., higher-order logic admits quantification over sets that are nested arbitrarily deeply.
 ## Technical summaries
 -
 ## Main resources